DuncanRuns/Jingle/README.md

 - The only thing this tab does is provide a space for plugins to add their own tabs for customization or buttons (or anything else that can be added to a GUI).
-- There are 2 default plugins as of Jingle v1.0.0:
+- There are 4 default plugins as of Jingle v1.1.1:
-    - `PaceMan Tracker` tracks RSG Any% speedruns for [PaceMan.gg](https://paceman.gg/).
+    - [`PaceMan Tracker`](https://github.com/PaceMan-MCSR/PaceMan-Tracker/) tracks RSG Any% speedruns for [PaceMan.gg](https://paceman.gg/).
 Setup and further information can be found through the website.
-    - `Standard Switcher` allows changing out the standard settings file for the game.
+    - [`Standard Switcher`](https://github.com/DuncanRuns/Jingle-Standard-Switcher) allows changing out the standard settings file for the game.
 [Standard Settings](https://github.com/KingContaria/StandardSettings/) is a mod that will reset your settings every time a new world is created.
 As of the release of SpeedrunAPI, all options can be customized in game, so no options will be shown within Jingle itself (Unlike Standard manager in Julti, which came before in